adrianobellia/pwd_keeper/README.md

 3. **Open the app and set up a master password.**

-4. **Wait 7 seconds and use the expression string from the calculator as your password and press '=' to confirm and access the password manager.**
+4. **Wait for 7 seconds, then use the expression string from the calculator as your password.
+Press '=' to confirm and access the password manager.**

 **Note:** Remember to wait for 7 seconds after each '=' press for enhanced security.